 - Investigate course contents to ensure they meet your expectations

 - Compare courses across different universities to find the best option for you

 - Ensure you meet the course entry requirements i.e IELTS (or equivalent.
 Please note IELTS results are not required as part of your application) or course pre-requisites

-- Research other background information such as cost of living, accommodation, transport, weather etc.
+- Research other background information such as cost of living, accommodation, transport, weather and so forth

 OASIS online applications